Ant-nguyen/carcar/README.md

 ![img](https://i.imgur.com/YL3MY5d.png)

 ## Project Overview
-CarCar is an application designed to manage inventory, employees, customers, and appointments for car dealerships.
-CarCar has three microservices, Inventory, Sales, Service; which each uses a separate postgres database to store their individual data.
-Below the details of each individual microservice are listed.
+CarCar is an application designed to manage *inventory*, *employees*, *customers*, and *appointments* for car dealerships.
+CarCar has three microservices, *Inventory*, *Sales*, *Service*; which each uses a separate postgres database to store their individual data.
+The details of each individual microservice are listed below.

 ## Microservices details